 Thanks to the tireless dedication of self-advocates and committee volunteers, the Citizen Walk About has grown bigger and better each year!
 Strong messages from self-advocates about inclusion, community, equal rights and citizenship draw a crowd of 70 to 100 people annually as they walk from Lethbridge City Hall to Galt Gardens.
 Upon arrival, self-advocates and the community celebrate together through a barbeque and local entertainment.

-From 10 a.m. to 1 p.m., festivities will begin at Lethbridge City Hall with attendance from local community members including Dory Rossiter and Dave Lawson.
+From 10:00 am to 1:00 pm, festivities will begin at Lethbridge City Hall.
 Citizens will then depart city hall and begin the walk to Galt Gardens, carrying signs with key messages important to creating a more inclusive community.

 In addition, SRSAN will host a barbeque and talent show in the park.
 Acts include singing, dancing, rapping and art displays.
 All proceeds will support SRSAN and advocacy initiatives.